DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxTextBox/dxTextBox.md

 ---
 ---
 ##### shortDescription
-The **TextBox** is a widget that enables a user to enter and edit a single line of text.
+The **TextBox** is a UI component that enables a user to enter and edit a single line of text.

 ##### widgettree